-Welcome to the University Commons.
+Welcome to the University Commons!

 Millikin is committed to providing an innovative learning environment for its students.
 A space for research, innovation, and application, the University Commons encourages collaborative learning and achievement.
 Because some of the most important education occurs outside the classroom, it’s not only a place for academic resources and activity, but also for enhancing student experiences.

-The new University Commons is home to:
+The new University Commons is home to

-- The Math Center
+- The Decaturian

-- Media Arts Center
+- The Media Arts Center

-- New Technologies Lab
+- The New Technologies Lab

-- WJMU radio station
+- WJMU Radio Station

 The University Commons is a reality with support from Doug Oberhelman (class of 1975) and his wife, Diane.
 The retired Caterpillar Foundation and Caterpillar Inc. Chairman and CEO and wife’s contributions helped to fund the Oberhelman Center for Leadership Performance; a new Center for International Education; and the Long-Vanderburg Scholars program which supports scholarships and programming for minority students.